What’s Going Around: Flu, strep throat, croup, mono

-The CVS MinuteClinic in York treated patients for viral upper respitatory illnesses and coughs that were not related to COVID-19 or the flu.
-They also diagnosed mono, strep throat, sinus infections and seasonal allergies.
+The CVS MinuteClinic in York treated patients for viral upper respiratory illnesses and coughs that were not related to COVID-19 or the flu.
+They also diagnosed mono, strep throat, sinus infections, and seasonal allergies.

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics reports a lot of non-COVID viral illnesses.
 They are also still seeing a lot of flu cases.